All Episodes

 And then here's the real dynamic in Minnesota that I don't think most folks are aware of.

-The state canvassing board, and this is the the board that handles the administrative recount of which I just spoke.
+The state canvassing board, and this is the board that handles the administrative recount of which I just spoke.

 That means counting every vote.

-We don't care where they're from, dead or alive, we want to count them.
+We don't care where they're from, dead or alive.

 That's how insane this mantra has become.

-But so far it's been held in check because the canvassing board also has four other members, a couple of judges, and two members of the state Supreme Court.
+But so far, it's been held in check because the canvassing board also has four other members, a couple of judges, and two members of the state Supreme Court.

-Now, the canvassing board will rule, I believe by December 19th, that let's say they rule incumbent Republican Senator Norm Coleman wins and he wins by by 200 votes.
+Now, the canvassing board will rule, I believe by December 19th, that let's say they rule incumbent Republican Senator Norm Coleman wins and he wins by 200 votes.

 That's it.

-That's going to be rather interesting to watch, but that's kind of the latest from uh Minnesota, and as I say, the Georgia runoff is uh going on as we speak.
+That's going to be rather interesting to watch, but that's kind of the latest from Minnesota.

-So all of that in the news today, 1-800-282-2882, back to the phones in Chicago.
+So all of that in the news today.

 Here's Dan.